bkimminich/kata-tcg/README.md

 1. The active player receives 1 mana slot up to a maximum of 10 total slots
 2. The active player's empty mana slots are refilled
 3. The active player draws a random card from his deck
-4. The active player plays as many cards as he can afford.
+4. The active player can play as many cards as he can afford.
 Any played card empties mana slots and deals immediate damage  to the opponent player equal to its mana cost.
 5. If the opponent player's life drops to or below zero the active player wins the game
-6. If no more cards can be played (by either having no cards or not sufficient mana) the other player becomes active
+6. If the active player can't (by either having no cards left in his hand or lacking sufficient mana to pay for any hand card) or simply doesn't want to play another card, the opponent player becomes active

 ### Special Situations
 1. If a player's card deck is empty before the game is over he receives 1 damage instead of drawing a card when it's his turn